In the Now / In Dialogue

 In the Now

 In the Now is an Africa Today feature introduced in issue 67.1.
 It provides a forum for short, timely commentaries on contemporary critical issues.
 Contributors are invited to share their perspectives on issues of local, national, or international scope.
-Essays should be written in the style of public scholarship rather than in the style and tone of a research article, keeping in mind that they reach a broad, interdisciplinary audience.
+Essays should be written in the style of public scholarship that draws the reader in rather than in the style and tone of a research article.
+Authors should keep in mind that contributions should reach a broad, interdisciplinary audience (beyond the author’s scholarly field) who may not be familiar with the issue and context.
 As with all submissions to Africa Today, the editors will only consider pieces that have not been published or submitted elsewhere.

 Contributions to In the Now are not sent for external peer review, but are reviewed internally by our editors, thereby bypassing the lengthy peer-review process.